rust-lang/cargo/src/doc/book/src/03-06-crates-io.md

 ```

 This command will inform Cargo of your API token and store it locally in your
-`~/.cargo/config`.
-Note that this token is a **secret** and should not be shared
+`~/.cargo/credentials` (previously it was `~/.cargo/config`).
+Note that this
-with anyone else.
-If it leaks for any reason, you should regenerate it
+token is a **secret** and should not be shared with anyone else.
+If it leaks for
-immediately.
+any reason, you should regenerate it immediately.

 ### Before publishing a new crate